flanagkl/ringbit-car/README.md

 ## Author

-This open-source library was created, and is maintained, by [Kendall Flanagan](https://www.linkedin.com/in/kendall-flanagan/) - Product Manager and Certified Software Engineer.
+This open-source library was created, and is maintained, by [Kendall Flanagan](https://www.linkedin.com/in/kendall-flanagan/) (Product Manager and Certified Software Engineer).